 Once the market order is placed, it will continue to buy or sell the specific asset until the order has executed the desired amount that was entered for the order.

 The disadvantage of market orders comes from the way that order books work and how market orders continue to buy or sell an asset until they have reached the desired amount.
-When a market order buys or sells all of the assets available at one price, the market order will continue to buy or sell the asset at the next best price.
+When a market order buys or sells all of the assets available at one price, it will continue to buy or sell the asset at the next best price.

 This process is called slippage.